 The word “abbey” actually refers to a Catholic monastery or convent – usually operated under the spiritual authority of an Abbot.
 When divorce-hungry King Henry VIII denounced the Catholic Church in the 1500s, he also ordered the dissolution of all monasteries in England, Wales and Ireland.
 After stripping the estates of their valuables, the Crown either sold off the property or gifted it to loyal nobility.
 The only actively religious thing left about the properties was the name.
 These estates often stayed with families for centuries until a lack of funds or a proper heir forced families to sell – a pressing predicament in the aforementioned show’s plot.

-With season three premiering on PBS tonight, Downton might be the abbey of the moment, but these are some others that have stood the test of time.
+Downton might be the abbey of the moment, but these are some others that have stood the test of time.

 1. Westminster Abbey

 Located in the heart of London, Westminster Abbey has been the site of royal weddings and its fair share of funerals.
 Most recently, it captivated the eyes of hundreds of millions when it hosted the wedding of Prince William and Kate Middleton.
 Westminster is also the go-to site for royal coronations; it was featured in the Oscar-winning film The King’s Speech where King George VI must speak publicly during his coronation.
 More a tourist attraction than functioning house of worship, Westminster also holds the tombs of such luminaries as Chaucer, Sir Isaac Newton, Charles Dickens and the ashes of Rudyard Kipling and Sir Lawrence Olivier.

 2. Bolton Abbey